Inspiration

 Where You Can Buy It

-As long as you are above the legal age and can provide a valid form of ID, like a passport or driver's license, you can get your green flowers from legally run dispensaries, both in-store and online.
+• As long as you are above the legal age and can provide a valid form of ID, like a passport or driver's license, you can purchase up to 5 grams of cannabis from licensed coffeeshops.

 Legal Status